thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; this is a personal, non-commercial space.<br>

 Glad you came.
-Feel free to sign the visitor register.<br>
+Feel free to sign the guestbook.<br>

 cast [at] thumbliner [dot] com